thekakamask/RealEstateManager/README.md

 This project is developed using modern Android architecture principles, with a focus on local data persistence, modular code, and responsive design.
 It evolves from a legacy intern prototype and will be gradually refactored and extended.

-## ✅ **LAST MAJOR UPDATES Detailed in the UPDATES file**
+## ✅ **LAST MAJOR UPDATES (see [UPDATES.md](./UPDATES.md) for details)**

-   - 🔧 Migrated base package name from com.openclassrooms.realestatemanager to com.dcac.realestatemanager.
-   - 🔌 Integrated Retrofit & Kotlinx Serialization to enable networking with external APIs.
+   - 📍 Added runtime location permission request to enable user geolocation features.
+   - 📦 Added Google Play Services dependencies for Maps and Location with coroutine support.
-   - 🗺️ Integrated Google Static Maps API to display static images of property locations.
+   - 🗺️ Integrated dynamic retrieval of user location, properties, and POIs using Google Maps SDK and Location Services APIs.
-   - 💾 Enabled offline caching of map images by storing them as local files.
-   - 🏠 Updated Room model to persist static map path in PropertyEntity.
+   - 🔄 Implemented GoogleMapRepository to manage geolocation data and property/POI streams from Room.
-   - 💉 Extended AppContainer to inject StaticMapRepository :
+   - 💉 Extended AppContainer to inject GoogleMapRepository with offline repositories and location client dependencies.
-      - Includes Retrofit configuration (base URL, instance, service creation) for Maps API.

 ## ❌ **NEXT UPDATES**

-   - 📡 Implement dynamic geolocation support
    - 🧠 ViewModel Implementation
    - 🔄 State Management with LiveData / StateFlow
    - 💾 Prepopulate sample data